Alextopher/mahoney-best/content/robotics/commands.md

 ![alt text](/static/img/gantt-4.png)

-> When referring to thing that come into and out of existence programmers use euphemisms like "life-cycle", "born", "died", or "killed".
-This is to just convey this relatively complicated concept in a way we're already pre-programmed to understand.
+> When referring to things "that come into and out of existence" programmers will use euphemisms like "life-cycle", "born", "died", or "killed".
+This is to just convey this relatively complicated concept in a way that we're already familiar with.

-_Back in my day_ all commands were written explicitly by writing out these 4 methods.
+**_Back in my day_** all commands were written explicitly by writing out these 4 methods.
 I had a rule on the team (that is still enforced) that every command that is defined with this pattern must write all 4 methods instead of relying on the default implementations.

-It's sometimes still necessary to write commands this way, but nowadays WPILib has a lot of helper classes to make writing commands easier.
-Let's take a look at some examples to get familiar to the pattern.
+It is sometimes still necessary to write commands this way, but nowadays WPILib has a lot of helper classes to make writing commands easier.
+Let's take a look at some examples to get familiar with writing long-form commands.

-#### Long-form Command examples
+#### Long-form Command Examples

-While showing off some commands I want to introduce you to 3 common patterns we use when thinking about commands.
+In the meantime I also want to introduce you to 3 common patterns we use when thinking about commands.

 - Infinite Commands
 - Finite Commands